container-storage-interface/spec/spec.md

 If plugin has `EXPAND_VOLUME` node capability, then `NodeExpandVolume` MUST be called after successful `ControllerExpandVolume` and `fs_resize_required` in `ControllerExpandVolumeResponse` is `true`.

 If the plugin has only `VolumeExpansion.OFFLINE` expansion capability and volume is currently published or available on a node - `ControllerExpandVolume` MUST be called ONLY after either:
-- Successful completion of `ControllerUnpublishVolume` if plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability.
+- The plugin has controller `PUBLISH_UNPUBLISH_VOLUME` capability and `ControllerUnpublishVolume` has been invoked successfully.
-OR
+OR ELSE
-- Successful completion of `NodeUnstageVolume` if volume was made available on the node via `NodeStageVolume` and plugin does not have `PUBLISH_UNPUBLISH_VOLUME` controller capability.
+- The plugin does NOT have controller `PUBLISH_UNPUBLISH_VOLUME` capability, the plugin has node `STAGE_UNSTAGE_VOLUME` capability, and `NodeUnstageVolume` has been completed successfully.
-OR
+OR ELSE
-- Successful completion of `NodeUnpublishVolume` if volume was made available on the node via `NodePublishVolume` and plugin does not have `PUBLISH_UNPUBLISH_VOLUME` controller capability and `STAGE_UNSTAGE_VOLUME` node capability.

-`ControllerExpandVolume` RPC call MUST be idempotent and if size of underlying volume already meets requested capacity, the plugin MUST respond with successful response.
+- The plugin does NOT have controller `PUBLISH_UNPUBLISH_VOLUME` capability, nor node `STAGE_UNSTAGE_VOLUME` capability, and `NodeUnpublishVolume` has completed successfully.

 Examples:
 * Offline Volume Expansion: